Please take the time to read the entire Logistics section in full. If you have questions, feel free to call the Alpine Ascents office or email us.

 Conversely, there is nothing more disheartening than working hard to climb a mountain, reaching a site and encountering trash, food waste, and toilet paper.
 Please read the seven LNT principles, and call the office if you have any questions about what you can do to plan ahead.

 Please note that Covid protocols, both best practices and entry requirements, are changing frequently.
 While we cannot eliminate the risk of exposure to COVID-19, we do carry out a variety of measures designed to mitigate the risk of illness for climbers and staff.
 It is important we work together with the same team-oriented perspective we rely on in climbing, and we greatly appreciate your partnership.
 Please take a few moments to thoroughly read the information below and know that we look to improve our operation as additional information about the virus becomes available.

 Vaccinations and PCR testing for entry and exit

 - All climbers and trekkers must be vaccinated and show proof of vaccination on arrival.

 - All climbers and trekkers must show negative PCR test results taken 72 hours or less before first flight to Nepal.

 - All climbers and trekkers must complete and print travelers on line form: www.ccmc.gov.np

 - All climbers and trekkers may be asked to show permit and hotel confirmation on arrival.

 Climbers may be asked to wear proper facemasks in all public places while not on the mountain.
 This includes while in towns, while being transported and while in hotel premises or during meals.

 All climbers will need to arrive with a negative covid result completed 72 hours or less before departure to Nepal.
-We will assist with obtaining tests before returning to the US (mandatory) before departing on homeward.

 Based on recommendations and factors at time of departure we may opt to use multiple vehicles for transport to and from airport and to and from the mountain to maintain better social distancing.